-A form approved by the Florida Legislature to appoint a health care surrogate is included above in Portable Document Format.
+A form approved by the Florida legislature to appoint a health care surrogate is included above in pdf file format.
 This basic form may be modified or expanded to meet your specific needs or health care desires.
 If you wish to modify the form, you should discuss your modifications with your attorney.

 You are also permitted to name an alternate surrogate to serve in the event that your originally designated surrogate is unwilling or unable to serve.

 Procedure to be Followed if Surrogates are Unable or Unwilling to Act